 Ready-To-Eat foods of meat products are highly demanded due to their high biological value, reasonable price, agreeable taste and easily serving.
 But these constituents can be contaminated by many types of microorganisms due to bad hygienic measurements.
 Food borne pathogens may constitute health hazard to the consumers.
-Street vended meat have been incriminated in several out breaks of food poisoning(WHO,1984 AND Mosupy et al.,1998).
+Street vended meat have been incriminated in several out breaks of food poisoning (Mosupy et al., 1998; World Health Organization "WHO", 1984).

-Processed meats are subjected to be contaminated with several types of microorganisms from different sources during the period of slaughtering, preparation, processing and cooking.
-These microorganisms varied according to the method of manufacture, quality of used non-meat ingredients, and contamination level during the processing chain, packaging and storage(Narasimha and Ramesh, 1988).
+Processed meats are subjected be to contaminated with several types of microorganisms from different sources during the period of slaughtering, preparation, processing and cooking.
+These microorganisms varied according to the method of manufacture, quality of used nonmeat ingredients, and contamination level during the processing chain, packaging and storage (Narasimha and Ramesh, 1988).

-Results achieved in table (1) declared that the mean value of total coliform counts (cfu/g) in the examined samples of ready- to - eat meat products were 2.5 x $10^3 \pm 0.74 \times 10^3$ for beef kofta, $8.85 \times 10^2 \pm 1.92 \times 10^2$ for beef shawerma, $8 \times 10^3 \pm 1.65 \times 10^3$ for beef sausage, $9.0 \times 10^4 \pm 2.30 \times 10^4$ for beef liver, further more the coliform were detected in 60% of beef kofta, 40% of beef shawerma, 52% of beef sausage and 80% of beef liver.
+Results achieved in table (1) declared that the mean value of total coliform counts (cfu/g) in the examined samples of ready- to - eat meat products were $2.5 \times 10^3 \pm 0.74 \times 10^3$ for beef kofta, $8.85 \times 10^2 \pm 1.92 \times 10^2$ for beef shawerma, $8 \times 10^3 \pm 1.65 \times 10^3$ for beef sausage, $9.0 \times 10^4 \pm 2.30 \times 10^4$ for beef liver, furthermore the coliform were detected in 60% of beef kofta, 40% of beef shawerma, 52% of beef sausage and 80% of beef liver.

-The current results in table(1) agree with those recorded by El-Rayes (2008),who found that the mean value of total coliform was $2.83 \times 10^3 \pm 0.74 \times 10^3$ (cfu/g) in the examined samples of kofta sandwiches, Yassien (1992)who found that the mean value of coliform was 3.8×10^3 (cfu/g) in the examined cooked meat samples, Adam (2009)who found that the mean value of coliform was $9.3 \times 10^3 \pm 3.5 \times 10^3$ (cfu/g) for street vended cooked kofta samples.
+The current results in table (1) agree with those recorded by El-Rayes (2008), who found that the mean value of total coliform was $2.83 \times 10^3 \pm 0.74 \times 10^3$ (cfu/g) in the examined samples of kofta sandwiches, Yassien (1992) who found that the mean value of coliform was 3.8×10^3 (cfu/g) in the examined cooked meat samples, Adam (2009) who found that the mean value of coliform was $9.3 \times 10^3 \pm 3.5 \times 10^3$ (cfu/g) for street vended cooked kofta samples.

-While lower results were recorded byElwi (1994) who found that the mean value of coliform was $45 \times 10^2 \& 22 \times 10^2$ (cfu/g) hi the examined samples of cooked meat and cooked kofta respectively and Saadet al.(2011)whofound that the mean value of coliform was $5.17 \times 10^2 \pm 1.2 \times 10^2$ (cfu/g) in the examined samples of grilled beef kofta.
-However, higher findings were obtained byRafaie and Moustafa (1990)who foundthat the mean value of coliform was $33,9 \times 10^5$ (cfu/g) for shawerma samples,Hussien (1996)who found that the "mean value of coliform count was 1.8×10^5 (cfu/g) for kofta sandwiches &El-Mossalami (2003)who found that the mean value of coliforms group in meat has an epidemiological interest as some of members are pathogenic, and may result in serious infections and food poisoning.
-Thus, the total coliforms count may be used as a board base indicating fecal contamination of meat (ICMSF., 1998).
+While lower results were recorded by Elwi (1994) who found that the mean value of coliform was 45×10^2 & 22×10^2 (cfu/g) hi the examined samples of cooked meat and cooked kofta respectively and Saad et al. (2011) who found that the mean value of coliform was $5.17 \times 10^2 \pm 1.2 \times 10^2$ (cfu/g) in the examined samples of grilled beef kofta.
+However, higher findings were obtained by Rafaie and Mostafa (1990) who found that the mean value of coliform was 33.9×10^5 (cfu/g) for shawerma samples, Hussein (1996) who found that the "mean value of coliform count was 1.8x 10^{5} (cfu/g) for kofta sandwiches & El-Mossalami (2003) who found that the mean value of coliform count was 1.9×10^{5} (cfu/g) in the examined samples of kofta.
+The presence of coliforms group in meat has an epidemiological interest as some of members are pathogenic, and may result in serious infections and food poisoning.
+Thus, the total coliforms count may be used as a board base indicating fecal contamination of meat due to inadequate processing and / or post processing recontamination of meat (International Commission and Microbiological Specification for Foods "ICMSF", 1998).